What are Biofuels? |

 Agriculture Promotion

-in the production of biofuels.
-High-carbon and high-cellulose crops can be grown on a big scale, when edible plants are harvested, the remaining plant materials can
+Growing more crops and more agriculture results in an increase in the production of biofuels.
+High-carbon and high-cellulose crops can be grown on a big scale, when edible plants are harvested, the remaining plant materials can be utilized to make biofuels.

 Employment Opportunity

-requires construction workers, producers, managers, and logisticians to run the
+The majority of bio plants are constructed locally, which requires construction workers, producers, managers, and logisticians to run the bio plant.
+This provides residents access to new employment opportunity options.

 Helps in Decreasing Monopolies